What Does it Take to Be a Family and General Practitioner?

 - Primary Care Provider

-There were about 134,800 jobs for Family and General Practitioner in 2016 (in the United States).
+In the United States, there were 134,800 jobs for Family and General Practitioner in 2016.
 New jobs are being produced at a rate of 14.3% which is above the national average.
 The Bureau of Labor Statistics predicts 19,300 new jobs for Family and General Practitioner by 2026.
-Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.
+There will be an estimated 5,600 positions for Family and General Practitioner per year.

 The states with the most job growth for Family and General Practitioner are Utah, Arizona, and Alaska.
 Watch out if you plan on working in Vermont, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.